 New Method Wellness, a premier dual diagnosis treatment center in San Juan Capistrano, offers a variety of treatment programs that are tailored to the needs of busy working professionals.
 Our Intensive Outpatient Program (IOP) offers flexibility with intensive treatment, allowing executives and working professionals to adapt their substance abuse treatment around their work schedules.
 For professionals who choose to take a leave of absence, they can focus on their recovery in one of our luxurious residential treatment homes with private rooms and comfortable, state-of-the-art furnishings.
 Our residential homes are just minutes away from the beach, and the beautiful natural surroundings enhance our clients’ recovery experience.

 Whether you choose IOP or residential treatment, you get to choose from a wide array of holistic programs, such as the following:

-If you choose not to disclose your attempt to seek addiction treatment, you might worry that your employer will find out one way or another, especially because they are the policyholder of the group health insurance.
-Thanks to the confidentiality laws, your health information is protected under 42 CFR Part 2 and the Health Insurance Portability and Accountability Act (HIPAA).
+Suppose you choose not to disclose your attempt to seek addiction treatment.
+In that case, you might worry that your employer will find out one way or another, especially because they are the policyholder of the group health insurance.
+Thanks to confidentiality laws, your health information is protected under 42 CFR Part 2 and the Health Insurance Portability and Accountability Act (HIPAA).
 Should you choose to be upfront about your recovery, review your company’s drug and alcohol policy first before approaching your employer.

 Before you speak to your employer, call 866-951-1824 for the best way to approach your boss about addiction treatment.